 Total corridor length is 20.5 miles, much of which has been in active use for a century.
 Only a relatively short 5-mile segment has been out of service since the mid-1980s.
 The Dumbarton rail bridge itself is 310 feet long and the Newark Slough bridge is 188 feet long.

-Initial service is proposed to consist of six trains across the bridge during the morning commute and six during the evening commute.
-Morning trains will originate at the Union City Intermodal Station, cross the bay, and then three trains will travel north to San Francisco and three will travel south to San Jose along the Caltrain line.
-In the evening, all trains will reverse pattern and travel back to Union City.
+Initial plan for the Dumbarton Corridor adopted by Caltrain in 2000 proposed six round-trips during the weekday commute hours.
+Morning trains would start from the Union City Intermodal Station, crossing the bay, with three trains heading north on Caltrain to San Francisco and three heading south to San Jose.
+In the evening, transbay trains would start from San Francisco and San Jose back to Union City.

 The Dumbarton Rail Bridge was built in 1910 by a “paper subsidiary” of Southern Pacific, and was the first bridge to be built across San Francisco Bay.